Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 The southernmost earthmote is called Fisher's Float, and it's home and workplace to a small community of fishers that have lived there since before the cataclysm.
 Their catch provides a great deal of food to the city, though their isolated location often gives rise to rumors of sinister goings-on.
-They're _probably_ not true, unless the GM decides otherwise.
+They're just rumors unless the GM decides otherwise.

 The mote that flies the highest and furthest from town is the Pirate's Skyhold.
 A gang of sky pirates used it as a base because it's impossible to